waitinfuture/emapreduce/intl.en-US/FAQ/Error messages.md

 # Error messages {#concept_h5r_fz1_pfb .concept}

+If the creation of an E-MapReduce cluster fails, you can find the corresponding solution based on the error message.

 ## Error message: Pay-As-You-Go instances are not available in this region. {#section_nsk_gz1_pfb .section}

 The error message returned when you cannot purchase Pay-As-You-Go ECS instances in the region that you want to create clusters.
 We recommend that you switch to another region to purchase instances.